cseanburns/systems-librarianship/src/5c-basic-opac-admin.md

 Instead you would use an application via a fancy graphical user interface, i.e., integrated library system.
 The reason we started off with MySQL is not because you would necessarily use this interface on a daily basis.
-Rather, it's because I want you to understand the foundations of these technologies and the how they get translated for users when they become web applications.
+Rather, it's because I want you to understand the foundations of these technologies and how they get translated for users when they become web applications.

 ## Creating the HTML Page and a PHP Cataloging Page